liam2/liam2/doc/usersguide/source/links.rst

     name: {type: <type>, target: <entity>, field: <name of link field>}

-LIAM 2 uses **integer fields** to establish the link between entities.
+LIAM2 uses **integer fields** to establish the link between entities.
 Those integer fields contain the id-number of the linked individual.

 For link fields, -1 is a special value meaning the link points to nothing (eg. a person has no partner).
 Other negative values **should never be used** (whatever the reason) for link fields.

-LIAM 2 allows two types of links: many2one and one2many.
+LIAM2 allows two types of links: many2one and one2many.

 .. index:: many2one